 There are places where acoustic foam panels blend in.
 Recording studios.
 The background of Youtube videos.
 Maybe in a co-workspace calling booth.
 It’s hard to mistake the jagged-edged foam panel for anything else.
 And that look, especially when it’s dark foam, is not really something you would consider a design element.

 That’s OK – especially because it’s just these sorts of jagged edges and mismatched angles that allow the foam panels to do their job and trap sound.

-But if you’re trying to control the look of a space with a little more fidelity, your options with foam panels are limited to black jagged-edged squares or (maybe better or worse depending on your taste) brightly colored ones like the Foamily Red/Charcoal Acoustic Panels (on Amazon).
+But if you’re trying to control the look of a space with a little more fidelity, your options with foam panels are limited to black jagged-edged squares or (maybe better or worse depending on your taste) brightly colored ones like the Acoustic Wedge Studio Foam Sound Absorption Wall Panels (on Amazon).

 Not Something You Can DIY

-Although panels can be assembled from a few simple parts, acoustic foam has to be produced en masse with a machine that can manage the materials, pump it full of air, and cut it into the characteristic shapes required for the acoustic foam to work.
+Although panels can be assembled from a few simple parts, acoustic foam has to be produced en masse with a machine that can manage the materials, pump them full of air, and cut them into the characteristic shapes required for the acoustic foam to work.